 It's time to love and honour your vagina in a serious way.
 Like Charlotte in Sex and the City, maybe get a hand-mirror out and take a good look.
 Be aware and intentional with your thoughts about your vagina.
 The more you listen to your vagina, the more you'll realize that the vagina is never wrong!

 RESPECT THE VAGINA!

 This is especially important when it comes to sexual interaction.
 To honour your vagina means that if you're not wet before and during sexual intercourse, then you shouldn't be penetrated.
 Your lack of wetness is your body's honest expression that you are not truly aroused.
-We need to drop the idea that "there is something wrong with me" or "there is something wrong with my vagina."
-There is nothing wrong with you!

 Instead of pulling out the lube and essentially ignoring and blaming your vagina for being uncooperative, try listening.
 Maybe you have a gut feeling deep down that you aren't actually sexually attracted to this person.
 Maybe you're incredibly stressed out and you need emotional nourishing.
 Maybe there is unfinished business between you and this person and you aren't sure you can trust and let go with them.
 Maybe you are only having sex because you think it's some obligatory wifely duty.